Having Hip Resurfacing

-Your orthopedic surgeon will work with a team of specialized nurses.
+Your orthopedic surgeon will work with a team of nurses.
 The surgery can be done in several ways.
 This surgery may be done in one incision (open surgery).
 Or it may be done with a few smaller incisions (minimally invasive).
 Ask your doctor about the details of your surgery.
 The surgery may take 2 hours.
 In general, you can expect the following:

-You will likely have general anesthesia, a medicine that allows you to sleep through the surgery.
+You will likely have general anesthesia.
+This is a medicine that allows you to sleep through the surgery.
 You won’t feel any pain during the surgery.
 Or you may have medicine to numb the area (regional anesthesia) and medicine to help you relax and sleep (sedation) through the surgery.